Guessing Cost: Bounds and Applications to Data Repair in Distributed Storage: Bounds on Moments of the Guessing Cost

 \subsection{Relation to Guesswork and Guessing Cost Exponent}

-Introduction of a random variable $Z$ is useful for establishing a relationship with the standard guesswork.
+{In this section, we present tight bounds for the logarithm of guessing cost moments, for a series of $M$ random variables variables, which would be useful for our later data storage application.
+We primarily realize that the } introduction of a random variable $Z$ is useful for establishing a relationship with the guesswork.
 From the earlier discussions on the random variable $Z$, we can express a looser lower bound (compared to \eqref{eqn11}) for any guessing function $\mathcal{G}(.)$ by observing the following for $c_j >0$,

-where the last inequality is due to standard Guesswork and follows directly from \cite{arikan1996} based on the definition of the random variable $Z$.
+where the last inequality is due to guesswork and follows directly from \cite{arikan1996} based on the definition of the random variable $Z$.
 Better lower bounds can be given, however this loose lower bound is enough to prove the following asymptotic result.
 Here the guessing function $\mathcal{F}(Z)$ for the random variable $Z$ defined earlier is directly induced from $\mathcal{G}(X)$.
-Next, The guessing cost exponent is given by the following theorem.
+Next, the guessing cost exponent is given by the following theorem.